Spider-Man 2: Filming

 Spider-Man 2 was shot on over one hundred sets and locations, beginning with a pre-shoot on the Loop in Chicago during two days in November 2002.
 The crew acquired a train of 2200 series cars, placing sixteen cameras for background shots of Spider-Man and Doc Ock's train fight.
-Filming was originally slated to start in January but was pushed back to April so that Maguire could finish Seabiscuit.
-Principal photography began on April 12, 2003 in New York City and Chicago.
+Members of the film's production team acknowledged that the surroundings of where the Chicago subway car was filmed do not correspond to the kinds of routes that present day New York City subway cars travel.
+Filming was originally slated to start in January 2003, but was pushed back to April so that Maguire could finish Seabiscuit.
+Principal photography began on April 12, 2003, in New York City and Chicago.
 The crew moved on May 13 to Los Angeles, shooting on sets created by production designer Neil Spisak.
 After the scare surrounding his back pains, Tobey Maguire relished performing many of his stunts, even creating a joke of it with Raimi, creating the line "My back, my back" as Spider-Man tries to regain his powers.
-Raimi said while filming the scene he yelled at Maguire to get to the edge of the building but Maguire refused to do it.
+Raimi said that while filming the scene he yelled at Maguire to get to the edge of the building, but Maguire refused to do it.
 Even Rosemary Harris took a turn, putting her stunt double out of work.
 In contrast, Alfred Molina joked that the stunt team would "trick" him into performing a stunt time and again.
 J. K. Simmons said that while filming the scene where Spider-Man gets his suit back from The Daily Bugle, when Simmons said "he's a thief" his fake-teeth popped out of his mouth.

 Filming was put on hiatus for eight weeks, in order to build Doc Ock's pier lair.
-It had been Spisak's idea to use a collapsed pier as Ock's lair, reflecting an exploded version of the previous lab and representing how Octavius' life had collapsed and grown more monstrous, evoking the cinema of Fritz Lang and the film The Cabinet of Dr. Caligari.
+It had been Spisak's idea to use a collapsed pier as Ock's lair, reflecting an exploded version of the previous lab and representing how Octavius's life had collapsed and grown more monstrous, evoking the cinema of Fritz Lang and the film The Cabinet of Dr. Caligari.
 Filming then resumed on that set, having taken fifteen weeks to build, occupying Sony's Stage 30.
 It was 60 ft by 120 ft long, and 40 ft high, and a quarter-scale miniature was also built for the finale as it collapses.
-Reshoots for the film continued until December 2003.
+Reshoots for the film eventually wrapped in February 2004.

 A camera system called the Spydercam was used to allow filmmakers to express more of Spider-Man's world view, at times dropping fifty stories and with shot lengths of just over 2400 ft in New York or 3200 ft in Los Angeles.
 For some shots the camera would shoot at six frames per second for a faster playback increasing the sense of speed.
 Shots using the Spydercam were pre-planned in digital versions of cities, and the camera's movement was controlled with motion control, making it highly cost-effective.
 The camera system was only used in the previous film for the final shot.